The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: A model for star-forming galaxies

-where $\bar{\rho}$ is the comoving average matter density, $\sigma\left(M\right)$ is the linear rms fluctuation of the matter density field smoothed on a scale $M$, and $f\left(\sigma\right)$ is a dimensionless function taken from a fit to high-$z$ cosmological simulations \citep{trac_scorch_2015}:
+where $\bar{\rho}$ is the comoving average matter density, $\sigma\left(M, z\right)$ is the linear rms fluctuation of the matter density field smoothed on a scale $M$, and $f\left(\sigma\right)$ is a dimensionless function taken from a fit to high-$z$ cosmological simulations \citep{trac_scorch_2015}:

+We note that this mass function has not been verified at the highest redshifts and smallest masses relevant to our Pop III model (see section~\ref{ssec: burst}), but \citet{mebane_persistence_2018} found that the differences with other mass functions were modest compared to the overall uncertainties in star formation during this era.

 Our galaxy model requires the accretion rate onto dark matter haloes.
-We use the method described in \citet{furlanetto_minimalist_2017}, which assumes that accretion proceeds smoothly without mergers.
-In analogy with abundance matching \citep{vale_linking_2004}, we demand that the overall number density of the haloes remains constant, with each halo growing in order to maintain the underlying mass function.
-We assume that the haloes remain in the same relative ordering in mass as well.
+We use the method described in \citet{furlanetto_minimalist_2017}, which assumes that accretion proceeds smoothly without mergers (this is appropriate as our models are primarily concerned with the total amount of star formation over the history of the halos and thus not very sensitive to instantaneous scatter in accretion rate).
+In analogy with abundance matching \citep{vale_linking_2004}, we demand that the overall number density of the halos remains constant, with each halo growing in order to maintain the underlying mass function.
+We assume that the halos remain in the same relative ordering in mass as well.
 In other words, at any two redshifts $z_1$ and $z_2$,

 where $M_1$ and $M_2$ are the respective masses of a given halo at the two redshifts.
 The accretion rate, $\dot{M}_h$, is then obtained by requiring that this relation be satisfied at all redshifts and all halo masses.